FatehMuhammad/K-means-Clustering/README.md

 # K-means-Clustering
-K-means Clustering Algorithm From Scratch in Python
+K-means Clustering Algorithm From Scratch using Python In this algorithm, implementation is from scratch instead of using scikit learn.